satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 authors and the world of potential reviewers.
 This would help reviewers to clarify points, resolve ambiguities, receive open collegial advice, attract feedback from people well outside of the authors' disciplines, and situate the discussion in the larger scientific community.

+While most reviewers will naturally read the entire article

 Because each reviewer's feedback can be focused on portions of the article that reflect the reviewer’s specialty or area of interest, there is less burden placed on any one reviewer, enabling a more comprehensive, timely and scientifically rigorous review.

-reviewer would have the opportunity to provide feedback on not held responsible for
+While reviewers would have the opportunity to provide feedback on the entire article they would not be held responsible every for components of the article they do not or cannot review

 \ :sup:``[a] <#cmnt1>`_`\